 I’d been depressed since about age 12 (SHOCKER), but I was finally diagnosed with depression formally by a therapist who told me, “You look like a Maxfield Parrish painting.”

-My last year of high school, I started to fuck around with my beauty disguise.
+My last year of high school, I started to mess around with my beauty disguise.
 I played with the levels of visibility I could achieve, I suppose as some manner of taking back control over this thing that had gotten entirely out of hand.
 I dressed up some days, and then, other days, I’d wear running shoes, old jeans, my mom’s jacket and glasses.

 Once, a kid I didn’t know approached me at school as I sat in my habitual spot in the commons, doing homework.